 How to Send Fax from Gmail

-This is the best way to learn how to fax via Gmail without spending money!
 You won't be charged anything unless you continue using the service once the trial period has ended and you cancel at anytime you wish.

-Before getting started, you need to know the key differences between an email fax message and a traditional email:
+Here are the key differences between an email fax message and a traditional email:

 The fax machine's number goes on the To field (more about this below), and the digital documents you want to fax are attached to the email.
 Depending on the service, you can also add a cover page either on the Subject or Message fields.